 Liver biopsy remains the gold standard for the staging of liver disease and it is still a good option for many patients.
 However, healthcare providers are increasingly using other effective tools to determine the degree of fibrosis in the liver.
 Of the emerging alternative staging methods, the following are the most commonly used in Canada.

 FibroScan® is a non-invasive tool used to assess the degree of fibrosis in the liver by measuring liver stiffness, which is closely related to the degree of fibrosis in the liver.
 The scan involves the painless placement of a probe on the surface of the skin and takes only a few minutes to complete.
 The area sampled is approximately 100 times that seen on a typical liver biopsy.
 This procedure results in a reliable reading for most people.
 FibroScan® is available at a number of centres across Canada.

 APRI (AST-to-Platelet Ratio Index) and FIB-4 (Fibrosis-4) are non-invasive tools that rely on calculations based on simple blood tests to estimate the degree of fibrosis in the liver.

-The goal of hepatitis C treatment is to cure the disease.
-Achieving this goal requires a commitment to success from both patient and health care provider.
+The goal of hepatitis C treatment is to cure the disease by eliminating the virus.
+Achieving this goal requires a commitment to success from both patients and healthcare providers.

 Taking steps to minimize the risk of disease progression and optimize the chances of success once therapy begins are integral to achieving cure in the management of chronic hepatitis C.